 The name of the lady on the portrait was Ygraine du Bois.
 Morgana’s father had told her much about her.
-According to the King, Ygraine was supposed to be the wife of another noble – Duke Gorlois of Cornwall – but she had fallen in love with Uther instead.
+According to the Iron King, Ygraine was supposed to have been the wife of another noble – King Gorlois of Cornwall – but she had fallen in love with Uther instead.
 And he with her.
-They eloped on the night before her wedding to Gorlois.
+They eloped on the night before her wedding.
 The kingdom of Camelot was still at war with Cornwall because of it.
 But Ygraine and Uther were married, and she even gave him a son.
 They were truly happy together.

 Until Ygraine died in childbirth.